freebsd/freebsd-quarterly/2019q3/clonos.md

 - Project started to use own cloud images for better stability and resilency.

-- New mirrors in the France, US and Canada were added for distributing ISO/cloud-init images in addition to Russia, Latvia and Ukraine.
+- New mirrors in France, US and Canada were added for distributing ISO/cloud-init images in addition to Russia, Latvia and Ukraine.